andrewrk/node-groove/README.md

 ## Usage

-1. Install libgroove to your system.
+1. Install libgroove to your system. libgroove is a set of 4 libraries;
+   node-groove depends on all of them.
+So for example on ubuntu, make sure to install libgroove-dev, libgrooveplayer-dev, libgrooveloudness-dev, and libgroovefingerprinter-dev.
 2. `npm install --save groove`

 ### Get Metadata from File